xEdenx/Docker-boot-scaffold/README.md

-# A scaffold contains Spring-boot , MyBatis with Gradle .
+# Spring-boot + MyBatis with maven .

-## More faster to establish a Java Server .